Why the AP hasn't called the Arizona governor's race

 REMAINS OF THE DAY

-In all of Arizona, officials said that there were some 260,000 ballots left to count, including up to 195,000 remaining votes in Maricopa County.
+In all of Arizona, officials said Sunday that there were some 171,000 ballots left to count, including about 94,000 remaining votes in Maricopa County.
 Tens of thousands of those remaining votes were ballots that came in on Election Day itself — votes known in some places as “late earlies,” the counting of which has been known to hold up tabulation.

 In all, Maricopa officials said they processed a record number — 290,000 — of early ballots that had been dropped off on Election Day.